A.k.a. the Cleopatra most people think of. Yes, there were six of them before her.

 "Cleopatra's nose, had it been different, would have changed the history of the world."

-- Historical Badass Upgrade: The likes of Adrian Goldsworthy believe that the Romans themselves gave her this.
+- Historians such as Adrian Goldsworthy believe that the Romans themselves gave her this.

 - It's a longstanding Roman tradition to frame their wars as defensive rather than aggressive, to paint themselves as the underdog against a superior capable opponent.
 This tradition is so ingrained that many historians on seeing Roman sources generally note that the biggest problem is always assessing numbers since it's likely that the Romans exaggerated the strength and numbers of their opponents to make their victories look like "underdog heroic triumphs" against the bad guy rather than what it actually was, an expansionist invasion by a powerful land-hungry empire.
 As such when Octavian declared war against Egypt's Cleopatra and framed Antony as a puppet to her, the propaganda by necessity had to simultaneously undermine Mark Antony and build Cleopatra into a force of mettle and capability that could actually challenge Rome.
 Plutarch writing centuries later pointed out that when Mark Antony assembled his army, the bulk of his forces were actually client kings on his payroll, and the biggest force by far was the King of Armenia, while at the same time, mocking Antony for being too in-love with Cleopatra to actually act on it.

 - Ptolemaic Egypt, before Cleopatra's arrival, was well known across the Mediterranean as a "failed state" and it was already a client state and quasi-puppet of Rome.
-The senators kept delaying annexing it outright because they couldn't decide which general should get the command, and related honour, and clout to go with it.
+Its conquest was delayed for decades because the Roman elite were not willing to let just one of their number have the glory of adding it to Rome's dominions (not to mention the vast wealth they would accrue from conquering it).
 It is certainly true that Cleopatra's regime is credited with improving and turning things around, and rebuilding a broken state, but this didn't really involve military investment, and Cleopatra depended entirely on first Caesar, and then Mark Antony, for her power and clout.

 - Most fiction of Cleopatra, especially Liz Taylor's Biopic frame Cleopatra as a kind of equal to Caesar and Antony, or someone with grand plans and ambitions of her own.
 This is still based on Augustan propaganda.
 In all likelihood Cleopatra was a pragmatic, hard-headed, realist who wanted to preserve her own status and livelihood and prevent outright annexation from Rome, and her relationships with Caesar and Antony, however sincere they appear to have been, are complicated by her duties as a head-of-state, and she clearly knew her position vis-a-vis Rome, since she kept struggling to get Caesarion Roman citizenship.